// docs / mcp

 03Tools reference

-Six tools under the single scope analytics:read: five query tools plus delete_site.
-Site deletion requires an owner/admin role and exact domain confirmation.
+Nine tools under the single scope analytics:read: seven query tools plus create_site and delete_site.
+Site creation and deletion are both account/site-scoped by direct ownership; deletion additionally requires exact domain confirmation.

 list_sites